pythoro/unitty/README.md

 Unitty provides a flexible, lightweight package to:

 * Convert numbers to and from different units
-* Create derivative units
+* Fully customise units and unit systems.
-* Automatically switch outputs to a different unit system, without changing any code.
+* Automatically switch outputs to a different unit system using a single command, while keeping meaningful units (e.g. for force, pressure, etc.).
 * Bundle values together with units for downstream use (e.g. reports, plots).
+* Use meaningful units (e.g. for force, pressure, etc.) while also allowing dimensionality reduction and checking.

 It is built on the idea that units provide scale factors to convert numbers to and from values in SI base units.
 Since SI base units all have magnitudes of